Anomalous Dimensions from Soft Regge Constants: The Factorized Two-to-Two Forward Scattering Amplitude

 We begin by considering the radiative corrections to the single Glauber potential at one-loop.
 These calculations were first performed in \cite{Rothstein:2016bsq} using a mass regulator.
 Here we use dimensional regularization for infrared singularities; since the setup for the calculations is analogous to \cite{Rothstein:2016bsq}, we provide few details.
 We will also extend the calculation to determine the $\cO(\epsilon)$ terms, inspired by the observations of \cite{DelDuca:2017pmn}.

 We expand the single Glauber potential perturbatively as

 where the tree level Glauber exchange potential is given by

 This will be used to normalize our results.
-Here the subscript denotes that this is the single Glauber exchange, and the superscript denotes the number of soft loops.
+In $S_1^{(i)}$ the subscript 1 denotes that this is the single Glauber exchange, and the superscript $(i)$ denotes the number of soft loops.
+More generally $S_j^{(i)}$ will denote coefficients of the ${\cal O}(\alpha_s^{i+j})$ term from the sum of graphs with $j$ Glauber exchanges and $i$ soft loops.
 Below we will always use the notation $t=-\vec q_\perp^{\,2}$.
-Note that we use a dashed line for the projectiles in Feynman diagrams, which will however always be gluons for our calculations.
+Note that we use a dashed line for the projectiles in Feynman diagrams, which will however always be transverse gluons for our calculations.
+We also always strip off a common polarization dependent prefactor in our Feynman graphs, which is $(s\, \vec\epsilon_2^\perp\cdot \vec\epsilon_3^\perp \vec\epsilon_1^\perp\cdot \vec\epsilon_4^\perp)$, where $s= n\cdot p_1 \bn\cdot p_2$ to leading order in the $|t|\ll s$ expansion.
+Finally, \eq{S10} defines our normalization convention for projection onto $(8_A)$ as this is the only color channel for this diagram.

 At one-loop there are two corrections to the Glauber potential, involving either a soft quark loop, or a soft gluon loop.
 Although these look like pure vacuum polarization graphs, the gluon loop graph involves both vacuum polarization and Wilson line contributions at this order.
 Furthermore, since the result is formulated in terms of gauge invariant operators in the EFT, ghost loops are not required at this order, and the gluon loop also has rapidity divergences from the presence of Wilson lines in the soft gluon operator.
 We use the rapidity regulator $\eta$, and expand results in the limit $\eta\to 0$ to separate the rapidity divergent and constant terms, see~\cite{Chiu:2012ir,Rothstein:2016bsq}.
 Performing the calculations, we find that